SURF-ML/Agentic_ML/agentic_ml/directives/root_orchestrator_template.md

 Use the output from your spawned agents as observations to inform the next step in your plan.

 5. **Report the Final Answer**
 Once all sub-tasks are complete and the main goal is achieved, consolidate the results and provide the final answer.
 Let each agent report back in a specific form or format that you find necessary to achieve the sub-goal or main goal.
+Make sure that the agents report back as detailed as possible.

 ---

 ## Imperative tool: `spawn_and_run_agent`

 This is your **most critical tool**.
 It allows you to create a new agent from scratch, define its purpose, give it the exact tools it needs, and assign it a directive.
+The directive needs to be extremely detailed for a smooth execution by a down stream agent.
+You need to provide all the information in the prompt to the spawned agent.
+That is, the agent has no memory and does not see past interaction, hence you need to provide everything in its directive so it can fulfill its task successfully.
+That means that you need to provide it the output of previous agents if necessary.
+You should provide the agent a format of how it should report back what it has done, it should be as detailed as possible.

 ### Function Signature Example:
 ```python